nsdevaraj/CS-Infinity/JavaScript/JS Backend/Node JS/Nodejs intro.md

-_**Premise**_

-`“Any application that can be written in JavaScript, will eventually be written in JavaScript.” -Jeff Atwood`
+**"Any application that can be written in JavaScript, will eventually be written in JavaScript." - Jeff Atwood**

-This was said back in 2007, and we can say that it is proving true till now.
-You can think of any technical keyword and there might be a JavaScript library build around it.
-So if it’s so popular and in demand, this can be a great programming language to learn.
-But that’s not the only skill that is required, since you have to apply this to solve practical problems.
-And one of such problems is to build scalable products.

-**Gen Z backend**

-After jQuery animation dev shifted to a single page application for better control of ui/ux and thus came frontend frameworks such as angular js and angular.
-After that JavaScript was made available to port into literally any modern machine that exists and runs as a standalone application i.e Node.js.
-It was widely accepted as a backend framework and comes to the top, 2nd year in a row in 2020 of StackOverflow survey.
+Said in 2007, this prediction has proven true.
+JavaScript's versatility has led to libraries and frameworks for nearly every technical concept, making it a must-learn programming language.
+However, mastering JavaScript is just the beginning; applying it to build scalable, practical solutions is the real challenge.

+**The Evolution to Gen Z Backend**
+From enhancing UI/UX with jQuery animations to building dynamic Single Page Applications (SPAs) using frameworks like AngularJS, JavaScript has evolved rapidly.
+With Node.js, JavaScript transcended the browser, enabling backend development on any modern machine.
+By 2020, Node.js was a top choice for backend frameworks, cementing JavaScript's dominance in web development.